Nevenall/ghosting-the-edge/src/03 Gearing Up.md

 During play characters can try all kinds of ways to get their hands on new gear.
 They can buy it outright with a Resources roll, or borrow it through some Contacts, or even design and fab it with an automated workshop and a Tech skill.
 They might even Steal one.

 The difficulty for acquiring any particular item will depend a lot on the circumstances of the method.
-For example, some items have aspects such as {Restricted}, or {Luxury Item}, which increases the opposition for acquiring that item through just spending money.
+For example, some items have aspects such as :aspect[Restricted], or :aspect[Luxury Item], which increases the opposition for acquiring that item through just spending money.

 ## Building Gear

 ### High Concept

-Every piece of gear has a function and a purpose you could call its high concept, but unlike characters, this is not an aspect.
+Every piece of gear has a function and a purpose you could call its high concept, but unlike characters, this is not an {.right\}

 Characters have unlimited avenues of action available to them so reinforcing someone's most basic nature with an aspect makes sense, but gear is designed to fulfill only one function.
 You could say the item itself is an expression of its high concept.

 ### Troubles

 Gear has negative aspects called troubles to represent its quirks, drawbacks, and incompatibilities.
-For example: {Prototype}, {Beta Software}, {Out of Date}, {Glitchy Interface Drivers}, {Bad Auto Piloting Algorithm}, {Slow to Reload}, {Strong Recoil}.
+For example: :aspect[Prototype], :aspect[Beta Software], :aspect[Out of Date], :aspect[Glitchy Interface Drivers], :aspect[Bad Auto Piloting Algorithm], :aspect[Slow to Reload], :aspect[Strong Recoil].

-Some troubles, like {Strong Recoil}, have distinct mechanical drawbacks in addition to being aspects.
+Some troubles, like :aspect[Strong Recoil], have distinct mechanical drawbacks in addition to being aspects.
 These are described in the appropriate section of the gear catalog.

 ### Other Aspects